atiradocc/custom-compliance-demo/README.md

 Interacts with the Cloud One Conformity API for creating a custom compliance standard.

+See the Cloud One Conformity Custom Compliance documentation at https://cloudone.trendmicro.com/docs/conformity/custom-compliance-standards/

 For technical details about the Custom Compliance Standard API see https://cloudone.trendmicro.com/docs/conformity/api-reference/tag/Custom-Compliance-Standards

 All modules used are part of the Python Standard Library so no additional installation is needed.